carl-schelin/gitops/readme.md

     cd [environment]/metrics-server
     kubectl create -f components.yaml

-Note that the metrics server is set to retrieve certificates via InternalIP,ExternalIP,Hostname (kubelet flags).
+The metrics server is set to retrieve certificates via InternalIP,ExternalIP,Hostname (kubelet flags).
 Since the certs are created with the hostnames and not IPs, it means the metrics server won't start.
 To fix it, you need to do two things:

 Basically add the serverTLSBootstrap: true line to the kubelet-config configmap after the 'kind: KubeletConfiguration' line.

     kubectl edit configmap kubelet-config -n kube-system

 Then in the same place on all the servers, in the /var/lib/kubelet/config.yaml file.
 Then restart kubelet.

+Note that the line has been added to the kubeadm-config.yaml file so if building the cluster now, it should have the lines in place already.
+You'll still need to approve CSRs though.

 When done, get a list of certificate signing requests (csrs)